MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-zwrecovertransactionmanager.md

+<a href="..\wdm\nf-wdm-zwrollforwardtransactionmanager.md">ZwRollforwardTransactionManager</a>

+<a href="..\wdm\nf-wdm-tmrecovertransactionmanager.md">TmRecoverTransactionManager</a>

 <a href="https://msdn.microsoft.com/library/windows/hardware/ff565438">Using Nt and Zw Versions of the Native System Services Routines</a>

-<a href="..\wdm\nf-wdm-tmrecovertransactionmanager.md">TmRecoverTransactionManager</a>